Tamizh Selvan

-Tamizh Selvan ([tamiɻselʋan]) is a 1996 Indian Tamil-language political drama film directed by Bharathiraja.
+Tamizh Selvan ([tamiɻselʋan]) is a 1996 Indian Tamil-language political drama film directed by Bharathiraja from a story by M. Rathnakumar.
 The films stars Vijayakanth and Roja.
 It was released on 2 August 1996, and failed at the box office.

 Plot

 Tamizh Selvan IAS starts as an assistant collector in Chennai.
-He is insulted by the corrupt collector because of his helpful and honest nature and skin color, but he does not give a budge and within a span becomes the chief collector in the city.
+He is insulted by the corrupt collector because of his helpful and honest nature and skin colour, but he does not give a budge and within a span becomes the chief collector in the city.
 He marries a research scholar Fathima and is assisted by Manuneethi Chozhan.
 A rebellious group leader initially opposes Tamizh Selvan since he had helped the police arrest one of their members.
-The group protests against the unfair and undue treatment of them in politician Vedimuthu's illegal quarry but since he hears their problems and solves it he is heralded as a hero by masses.
+The group protests against their unfair and undue treatment in politician Vedimuthu's illegal quarry but since he hears their problems and solves it he is heralded as a hero by masses.
 This irks Vedimuthu and other politicians who do not want Tamizh Selvan to prosper.
 How Tamizh Selvan resists the politicians' attempts to damage his reputation forms the crux of the story.